-Most expenses from the proposed program have already been incurred to maintain the institution's current Engineering and Computer Aided Design Technology (CAD) programs.
+The expenses have already been incurred to maintain the institution's current Engineering and Computer Aided Design Technology (CAD) programs.

 Tuition and Fee Revenue

 Data: Enter the estimated tuition and fee revenue that will be directly attributable to students new to the institution enrolled in this program each year.
 The revenue should be calculated by multiplying the tuition rate by the projected annual FTE enrollment.